anonymous-random/prediction_of_reactivities_code/README.md

 - Download the data
 - Install Python
 - Install the requirements
-- Run the analyses as described in the script
+- Run the analyses as described below

 ## Installation